 - Check the trees in the garden for over-hanging and potentially dangerous branches

 If you’re going away during the winter period, have you:

 - Reported any dripping taps to your agent or Landlord?

 - Advised your agent or Landlord on how long the property will be empty?

 Similarly, don’t forget to…

-Area Lettings Manager at The Property Centre, Gillian Critchson, advocates a proactive approach and the avoidance of many problems by simply planning ahead.
+Head of Property Management in Worcester, Gillian Critchson, advocates a proactive approach and the avoidance of many problems by simply planning ahead.
 It’s devastating when a property is flooded or water damaged, plus you could lose valuable income if the property becomes uninhabitable.